orlo/security-page/docs/sub-processors.md

 Our customers range from SMB to enterprise organisations such as banks, government departments and police forces, all of which trust us with their data.
 Keeping our customers' data safe is our priority.

 ## Overview
-Orlo uses certain sub-processors and content delivery networks to assist it in providing the Orlo's Services.
+Orlo uses certain sub-processors and content delivery networks to assist it in providing the Services.

 ## What is a Sub-processor
 A sub-processor is a third party data processor engaged by Orlo, who has or potentially will have access to or process